 The ESPP enables eligible employees to purchase NCR's common stock at a discount to the average market price at the end of the last trading day of each month.
 In 2006, the ESPP discount was reduced from 15% to 5% of the average market price.
-This change in plan resulted in the expense related to the ESPP to be non-compensatory under SFAS 123R.
-Employees may authorize payroll deductions up to 10% of eligible compensation for common stock purchases.
-Employees purchased approximately 0.1 million shares in the first quarter of 2006 and 0.2 million shares in the first quarter of 2005 of NCR common stock for approximately \$5 million in 2006 and \$7 million in 2005.
-As of March 31, 2006, approximately 16 million shares were authorized and 1.9 million shares were available for grant under this plan.
-As previously disclosed, on April 26, 2006 NCR's stockholders approved a new Employee Stock Purchase Plan, which will become effective on January 1, 2007.
+As a result, this plan is considered non-compensatory in accordance with SFAS 123R.
+Employees may authorize payroll deductions of up to 10% of eligible compensation for common stock purchases.
+Employees purchased approximately 0.2 million shares in the first six months of 2006 and 0.4 million shares in the first six months of 2005 of NCR common stock for approximately \$8 million in 2006 and \$11 million in 2005.
+As of June 30, 2006, approximately 16 million shares were authorized and 1.8 million shares were available for purchase under this plan.
+On April 26, 2006, NCR's stockholders approved a new Employee Stock Purchase Plan, which will become effective on January 1, 2007.